Adibuoy23/Adibuoy23.github.io/_pages/about.md

 author_profile: true
 ---

 I am a postdoc at the Center for Mind & Brain located in the University of California Davis campus.
-I am part of the Visual Cognition Lab directed by [Dr. John Henderson] (https://viscoglab.ucdavis.edu).
+I am part of the Visual Cognition Lab directed by [Dr. John Henderson](https://viscoglab.ucdavis.edu).
 My current work explores and characterizes the mutual relationship between semantics of real world scenes and our eye movements.
 I use eye tracking, computational modelling and behavioral analysis to address these issues.
 I am interested in a variety of topics at the intersection of vision, language and thought.

 My research seeks to understand how visual processing unfolds over time.
 A great deal of vision research deals with punctate events, short bursts of cognitive effort, and recognition problems with a single end point as the desired solution.
 But much of what the visual system allows us to do involves sustained mental effort, goals that develop over time, and a sense of narrative that can be related to linguistic representations.
 I am interested in characterizing how visual processing unfolds over multiple time scales, and how it supplies us with information beyond object and feature recognition.